 There’s no hiding the fact that the cannabis industry remains in a precarious position.
 States with legalized recreational cannabis can’t offer full protection for cannabis-related businesses from federal prosecution.

-Increased Purchase and Grow Limits
+Increased Possession Limits

 The State of Missouri has set purchase limits on cannabis products for both recreational and medical marijuana users.
 Recreational users may legally possess up to 3 ounces of dried marijuana flower, where as medical card holders may possess a two month supply (12 ounces) of cannabis.
 In some cases, a physician will certify a higher possession limit for a medical patient as well.

 Medical cannabis patients are able to access cannabis at a younger age than recreational consumers.

 There is no age minimum for a medical marijuana card.
 Missouri residents under the age of 18 may qualify for their medical marijuana card.
 If their application is accepted, they will require a caregiver to retrieve their medicinal marijuana for them, since you must be at least 18 years old to access dispensaries.

 Recreational consumers are prohibited from making marijuana product purchases until they turn 21.